 In addition to understanding school policies and procedures, teaching assistants also play a crucial role in facilitating learning activities in the classroom.
 They work closely with teachers to support students in their academic and personal growth, and can even lead small group activities or one-on-one instruction.

-That's why it's important for teaching assistants to take courses that cover effective teaching methods and strategies, as well as topics like classroom management and student engagement.
+That's why for teaching assistants to take courses that cover effective teaching methods and strategies, as well as topics like behaviour management and student engagement.
 By honing their skills and knowledge through these courses, teaching assistants can become even more valuable members of the school community.

 To become a teaching assistant in the United Kingdom, there are various qualifications available including vocational qualifications such as CACHE qualifications or QLS Level teaching assistant courses.